losingfayth/ads-template-table/README.md

 **authors:** fayth quinn ([*@losingfayth*](https://github.com/losingfayth)), drue coles

 ## Context
-The program was created as part of a school project.
-This project was completed in ~3 days.
+The program was created as part of a school project for a class on Algorithms & Data Structures.

+## Project Time
+~3 Days

 ## Known Issues
 n/a